 Does this work with other fillings?
 Yes, you can try this process with any empanada filling you desire.

 My tortillas break in the dough press.
 What should I do?
 Again, consider the brand of tortillas you’re using.
 You need a tortilla that is stretchy and flexible and won’t break under pressure.
-Also be sure to heat the tortilla in a pan to create more flexibility before folding it in half.
+Also, be sure to heat the tortilla in a pan to create more flexibility before folding it in half.
 Another reason a tortilla might break is if you overstuff it.
 Add just enough filling that you can still easily fold the empanada in half without issue.

-Shortcut Gluten-Free Empanadas Made with Grain-Free Tortillas
+Shortcut Gluten-Free Empanadas

 Equipment